This document ilustrates how to setup GitHub Pages using Hugo as website generator and GitHub’s Actions to automate the deployment process.

 Navigate to you GitHub’s repository settings and under Secrets add a

-new one using the content of the hugo
+new one using the content of the hugo SSH private key generated in

 the step 2.